 It is a physical quantity and it can measure through weight scale, so testing of weight can be done by measuring the weight of product at the end.

 3. Lifting Capability

-Capability to lift the product can test when it will implement, and when the user will lift the product and test it.
+Capability to lift the product can test when it will implement then user will lift the product and test it.

 4. Appropriate price for spare parts